bennetimo/ghost-backup/README.md

 ### Restore a backup
 A backup is no good if it can't be restored :) You can do that in three ways:

 > N.B.
-After a database restore you will likely need to restart your ghost block container to see the changes
+After a database restore you will likely need to restart your ghost blog container to see the changes

 #### Interactive restore
 You can launch an interactive backup menu using: